 As with many other drugs, amphetamine use is often accompanied by a risky lifestyle.
 Sexually transmitted diseases such as HIV and blood-borne diseases such as hepatitis C occur more frequently in amphetamine abusers than the general population.
 Amphetamines constitute a major cause of treatment admissions in the Nordic countries (both amphetamine and methamphetamine), the Czech Republic (mostly methamphetamine), Slovakia, Hungary, Latvia and Belgium.

 Between 1999 and 2008, there was a huge shift in the proportions of ATS (amphetamine-type stimulants) that were seized.
 In 1999, only 8 percent of ATS drugs seized were amphetamines and 69 percent were methamphetamine.
 By 2008, the proportion of amphetamine seized was up to 47 percent and meth was down to just 38 percent.

-Since amphetamine-type drugs can be synthesized anywhere that chemicals can be shipped, there is no restrictions on its manufacture and thus no restrictions on the supply to any corner of the world.
-The last few years have seen increases in the seizure of amphetamine-type stimulants in West and Central Africa.
-The eradication of this drug can only be effected through the tracking and seizure of precursor chemicals and the arrest of those who try to profit from addiction and death.
+Since amphetamine-type drugs can be synthesized anywhere that chemicals can be shipped, there are no restrictions on its manufacture and thus no restrictions on the supply to any corner of the world.
+Recent years have seen increases in the seizure of amphetamine-type stimulants in West and Central Africa.
+The eradication of this drug can only be effected through the tracking and seizure of precursor chemicals and the arrest of those who try to profit from the addiction and death caused by the drug.

 The Narconon drug rehabilitation program has helped many people get off different types of amphetamines.
-If you know someone who is addicted to amphetamines, please contact a Narconon drug rehabilitation counselor right away.
+If you know someone who is addicted to amphetamines, please contact a Narconon drug rehabilitation counselor immediately.
 Their life could depend on it.